 the GitHub Archive.

-Owen O’Malley is a co-founder and Technical Fellow at Cloudera, formerly Hortonworks.
+Owen O’Malley is a cofounder and technical fellow at Cloudera, formerly Hortonworks.
 Cloudera’s software includes Hadoop and the large ecosystem of big data tools that enterprises need for their data analytics.
 Owen has been working on Hadoop since the beginning of 2006 at Yahoo, was the first committer added to the project, and used Hadoop to set the Gray sort benchmark in 2008 and 2009.
-In the last 10 years, he has been the architect of MapReduce, Security, and now Hive.
-Recently he has been driving the development of the ORC file format and adding ACID transactions to Hive.
+Previously, he was the architect of MapReduce, Security, and now Hive.
+He’s driving the development of the ORC file format and adding ACID transactions to Hive.

 Comments on this page are now closed.